I don’t understand memoir. How do people remember enough details about their childhoods to write a book.

 Do you have a stretch goal for your writing in 2018?
 Happy New Writing Year!

 — A M Carley writes fiction and nonfiction, and is a founding member of BACCA.
-Her company, Chenille Books, provides creative coaching and manuscript development services to authors.
-Decks of 52 FLOAT Cards for Writers are available from Baine’s Books in Scottsville and Appomattox, VA, at the Chenille Books website, and on Amazon.
+Her company, Anne Carley Creative, provides creative coaching and manuscript development services to authors.
+Decks of 52 FLOAT Cards for Writers are available on Amazon.
 Anne’s writer handbook, FLOAT • Becoming Unstuck for Writers, is available for purchase at Central Virginia booksellers and on Amazon. #becomingunstuck

 Why some movies CAPTURE or IMPROVE the author’s work